'Wacky' weather makes Arctic warmer than parts of Europe

 POLAR VORTEX

-"The risk of an ice-free Arctic in summer is about 50 percent or higher" with warming of between 1.5 and 2.0 degrees, according to a leaked draft of a scientific report by a United Nations panel of scientists, obtained by Reuters.
+"The risk of an ice-free Arctic in summer is about 50 per cent or higher" with warming of between 1.5 and 2 degrees, according to a leaked draft of a scientific report by a United Nations panel of scientists, obtained by Reuters.

 The World Meteorological Organization said the chill in Europe was caused by a "Sudden Stratospheric Warming" above the North Pole that led to a split in the polar vortex, a cold area of air above the Arctic that spilled cold south.